janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

 ```

 For [this test image][test image] generating the thumbnails above took **7.2
-seconds**.
-This is reasonable, considering the source image has dimensions
+seconds** on my machine.
+This is reasonable, considering the source image has
-3000x2000.
+dimensions 3000x2000.

 However, let's try executing the same script again, but this time we'll swap
 out the MiniMagick module for an alternative one (the resizing code remains